postcard from →Udawalawe National Park.

 What else is in the park

 Elephants get the attention, but Udawalawe has a full cast.
 Water buffalo in large herds.
 Crocodiles along the reservoir.
 Jackals and spotted deer.
-A significant bird population — over 200 species, including Sri Lanka’s national bird, the Sri Lanka junglefowl, and multiple eagle species.
+The park records 184 bird species — 33 of them migratory.
+Endemic birds include the Sri Lanka junglefowl (the national bird), Sri Lanka spurfowl, red-faced malkoha, and Sri Lanka grey hornbill.
+Raptors include the white-bellied sea eagle, crested serpent eagle, grey-headed fish eagle, and the Sri Lankan crested hawk-eagle, which is endemic to the island.
 Leopard sightings happen but they’re rare and shouldn’t be the reason you come here.

 The Elephant Transit Home

 Just outside the park entrance is the Elephant Transit Home, a government-run rehabilitation facility for orphaned elephant calves.
+It was set up by the Department of Wildlife Conservation in 1995 and has been raising and releasing rescued calves back into the wild ever since.
 Young elephants rescued from across Sri Lanka are brought here, raised, and eventually released back into the wild.
 You can watch the feeding sessions at set times through the day — the calves come in from the surrounding jungle, get bottle-fed, and wander back out.
 It’s not a zoo or an elephant camp; the calves aren’t trained or ridden.
 It’s worth an hour of anyone’s time.

 How a game drive works